krishnans2006/fpga-flight-sim/reports/report.typ

     ],
 ) <block_diagram_ddr3_fsm>

-For reference, the ```sv vsync ``` signal refers to the *falling edge* of the actual vsync signal.
-Signals ```sv w_phy_cmd_empty ``` and ```sv w_phy_cmd_full``` come from the DDR3 command FIFO, as per the light-weight controller specification.
+For reference, the ```sv vsync``` signal refers to the *falling edge* of the actual vsync signal.
+Signals ```sv w_phy_cmd_empty``` and ```sv w_phy_cmd_full``` come from the DDR3 command FIFO, as per the light-weight controller specification.
 Each DDR3 burst writes 128 bytes, equivalent to 8 pixels on the screen.
 Thus, in order to read a full horizontal strip into the line buffer, we need 80 consecutive DRAM bursts.
-The ```sv StFlush ```state exists in order to avoid potential cache read/write requests from executing under the line buffer.
+The ```sv StFlush```state exists in order to avoid potential cache read/write requests from executing under the line buffer.

 === ddr3_arbiter

-The ddr3_arbiter.sv module is poorly named--it just instantiates the DDR3 objects as per the specification of the light-weight DDR3 controller.
+The ddr3_arbiter.sv module is poorly named---it just instantiates the DDR3 objects as per the specification of the light-weight DDR3 controller.
 Furthermore, it connects to LED[3:0] on the Urbana board, indicating whether DDR3 is enabled/disabled.

-=== ddr3_rdcal.v/ddr3_x16_phy_cust.v/ddr3_x16_phy_params.vh
+=== ddr3_rdcal.v / ddr3_x16_phy_cust.v / ddr3_x16_phy_params.vh

 These files are imported from the light-weight DDR3 controller module.

 === frame_buffer.sv

-frame_buffer.sv defines the horizontal line buffer which is displayed to the HDMI monitor.
+This file defines the horizontal line buffer which is displayed to the HDMI monitor.
 Internally, it consists of a True Dual Port BRAM instantianted with size 640x1, with each address defining a 16-bit color space.
 One port of the BRAM is used to write data in from ddr3_renderer_top, while the other port is used to display color data to the VGA to HDMI IP.

 In order to read data in from ddr3_renderer_top, there is a (trivial) FSM consisting of IDLE, ACTIVE, and WAIT states.
 There is also combinational logic to map the corresponding 128-bit bursts from DDR3 into locations within BRAM.
 The following is an excerpt of that logic: